mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

 For the sake of simplicity, we added only the biographies of Henry Cavill and Ben Affleck.
-As we can see, the `findBio` function returns the biography of an actor as a flow: First his/her date of birth, them a brief introduction, and finally a small list of movies he/she played in.
+As we can see, the `findBio` function returns an actor's biography as a flow: first, their date of birth, a brief introduction, and finally, a small list of movies they played in.

 Now, we want to create a flow emitting only the actors `henryCavill` and `benAffleck`, and for each of them retrieving the biography.
 The `flatMapConcat` function is all that we need: